 Work Areas in the Preschool Classroom

-- Teacher Desk Area – This area is where we keep our sign-in sheets, calendars, student directories, and binders of important information.
+This area is where we keep our sign-in sheets, calendars, student directories, and binders of important information.
+In other words, items necessary and accessible to the grown-ups in the room, but not the students.

-- Student Cubbies – The students each have a locker or “cubby” where they hang their backpacks, jackets, and take off their shoes.
-We use the top of the cubbies as a sort of mailbox where we pile their communication folders and take-home papers each day.
+It is important for each student to have their own space in the classroom.
+At this school, it’s a locker or “cubby” where they hang their backpacks, jackets and take off their shoes.
+We use the top of the cubbies as a sort of mailbox where we pile their communication folders and take-home papers every day.

-- Snack Tables – These two rectangular tables are for eating snack and also for some of our whole-group art projects.
+These two rectangular tables are for eating snacks and also for some of our whole-group art projects.
+We also have a “spill station,” which the students learn to use to clean up their messes independently.

 Circle Time Area